Your questions about Harvest and Vehicle Movement Bans answered.

 What is banned during a HVMB?

-All off-road activity for agriculture, business and industry.
+All off-road activity for agriculture, business, industry or pleasure.
 This includes harvesting operations and

-using engines, vehicles, or machinery that could spark a fire — including motorbikes, quad bikes, chainsaws, excavators, ride-on mowers, and generators.
+using engines, vehicles, or machinery that could spark a fire - including motorbikes, quad bikes, chainsaws, excavators, ride-on mowers, and generators (not just farm vehicles).

 What is considered off-road?